hpcaitech/ColossalAI-Documentation/tutorials/advanced_tutorials/define_your_own_parallel_model.md

 # Define your own parallel model

+Author: Zhengda Bian

-> We are working on this documentation to make it more detailed.
+> ⚠️ We are working on this documentation to make it more detailed.
 We will introduce the mechanism of different parallelism
 > and how to use them to write a model.

 Let's say that you have a huge MLP model with billions of parameters and its extremely large hidden layer size makes it